AndersDeath/diary2/000-current.md

 # 27 October - Friday - Yerevan - 393 day of immigration

 Today I did nothing.
 It's pretty unique situation for me.
 Mentally I don't work for DR SMILE anymore.
 It's interesting thing because I am with them for the last three years.
 It's crazy.
 For me it's absolutely unusual situation and it's my personal record to work for someone for so big period of time.
 Usually I leave companies after two years or even less.
 I believe that I will start doing it again in Germany.
-I work for DR SMILE for 3 years only due to the war and
+I work for DR SMILE for 3 years only due to the war and immigration problems.